 - For a QCD to count towards your current year’s Required Minimum Distribution, the funds must come out of your IRA by your distribution deadline, generally December 31.

-Please request that your IRA custodian include a cover letter or note identifying you as the donor and providing your mailing address so we may promptly transmit a donation acknowledgment letter to you.
-If you or your custodian have any questions, please contact Christine Patterson at 314-962-4670.
+Please request that your IRA custodian include a cover letter or note identifying you as the donor and providing your mailing address so that we may promptly send a donation acknowledgment letter to you.
+If you or your custodian have any questions, please contact Dr. Christine Patterson at 314-962-4670.